kosenkodaria/newsApp/README.md

 ## Installation

-1. Get a free API Key at [NewsApi] (https://newsapi.ai/).
+1. Get a free API Key at [NewsApi](https://newsapi.ai/).
 For this you need to create an account at the website.
-In order not to use your personal email use [servise] (https://temp-mail.org/ru/).
+In order not to use your personal email use [servise](https://temp-mail.org/ru/).

-2. Enter your API in **.env**. const API_KEY = 'ENTER YOUR API';
+2. Enter your API in **.env**.
+    `const API_KEY = 'ENTER YOUR API';`

 ## Contact
 1. [Creator](https://github.com/kosenkodaria).